DawnPaladin/item-image-processing/README.md

 # item-image-processing

-Generally, every item we sell has an image associated with it.
+Generally, every item sold by [MFW](http://www.mfwbooks.com) has an image associated with it.
 There are three versions of the item image:

 - a full-size image which is 475 pixels on its longest side
 - a thumbnail image which is 175 pixels on its longest side